JohnZeroOne/Harvard_CS_50/pset8/README.md

-Implement a website via which users can "buy" and "sell" stocks
+Implement a website via which users can register an account, login, "buy" and "sell" stocks